 A healthy smile is about more than just pearly white teeth.
 If you have noticed that your gums are red, puffy, tender, or bleed when you brush your teeth, you may have the early stages of gum disease.
-At Knoxville Smiles, your periodontal health is important to us.
+At Knoxville Smiles at Malone & Costa Dentistry, your periodontal health is important to us.
 We offer several effective gum disease treatment options to our Knoxville, TN area patients, including prophylactic cleanings, scaling and root planing, and other solutions for reversing gum disease.

 Why treat gum disease?

 Gum disease is very common – in fact, over half of American adults have it to some degree.
 At its early stages, periodontal disease is called “gingivitis,” which is when it is easiest to treat.
 If left unchecked, though, gingivitis can progress to the more serious periodontitis and lead to a variety of issues not just for your smile, but also your entire body.
 Gum recession, loose teeth, and tooth loss can occur as gum disease progresses, and a growing body of research shows that gum disease is linked to serious health conditions such as heart attacks, diabetes, strokes, and certain types of cancers.

 Gum disease treatment options

 As you can see, the stakes are high when it comes to treating gum disease, and it is essential that you work with your dentist to restore health and vitality to your mouth.
 At Knoxville Smiles at Malone & Costa Dentistry, we take a personalized approach when it comes to treating gum disease – the right treatment option for each patient is different and depends on the stage of the disease they are at.

 - Patients who want to get rid of gingivitis in its early stages can often achieve great results by ramping up their home care routine with diligent brushing and flossing and extra cleanings at our office to help keep plaque, bacteria, and tartar in check